AshAswin/evidential_mcdo_adf_gp/README.md

 * $y=0.1x^3+$
 * $y=-(1+x)sin(1.2x)$

-In order to view outputs of each methods, please uncomment the cell with corresponding function definitions and provide plot parameters accordingly.
+In order to view outputs of each methods, please enable the cell with corresponding function definitions and provide suitable plot parameters.

 More structured version of these source codes will be available soon.